Arizona Distracted Driving Summit.

 JANUARY 23, 2019

-To reduce the tragedies caused by distracted driving in the State of Arizona.
+To reduce the tragedies caused by distracted and dangerous driving in the State of Arizona.

 Drive Smart Arizona coalition takes a holistic approach.